The Venton Centre is owned and managed by RSPCA Cornwall Branch.

 The Centre comprises:

-The Centre currently employs 24 staff, who are supported by an invaluable team of volunteers who help with cleaning and maintenance, dog walking, cat socialising and assist with our Charity Shops and fundraising events.
+The Centre currently employs 25 staff and is supported by an invaluable team of volunteers who help with cleaning and maintenance, dog walking, cat socialising and assist with our fundraising events.

-The Branch holds fundraising events and relies on support from sponsors, donations, legacies and money raised from our Cornish Charity Shops.
+The Branch holds fundraising events and relies on support from sponsors, donations, legacies and money raised from our Bude Charity Shop.

 The Branch holds an AGM every year, where local members of the RSPCA can attend to hear how the Branch has performed during the previous 12 months, review the annual accounts and vote to elect new Trustees to continue for the following year.